aerospike/aerospike-client-python/doc/client.rst

         :param list args: the arguments to the UDF.
         :param dict policy: optional :ref:`aerospike_write_policies`.
         :rtype: :class:`int`
-        :return: a job ID that can be used with :meth:`job_info` to track the status of the ``aerospike.JOB_QUERY`` , as it runs in the background.
+        :return: a job ID that can be used with :meth:`job_info` to track the status of the :data:`aerospike.JOB_QUERY`, as it runs in the background.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

         .. seealso:: `Record UDF <http://www.aerospike.com/docs/guide/record_udf.html>`_ \